flexsurfer/ClojureRNProject/README.md

                               :after-load steroid.rn.core/reload}}}}
 ```

-Next, we need to initialize project as Clojure Deps, it will be used only for code inspection in IDE, if you know a better way pls file a PR
+Next, we need to initialize project as Clojure Deps, `deps.edn` will be used only for code inspection in IDE, if you know a better way pls file a PR

 ### 3. Create cljs project